Debunking Arguments

 We have seen that premise 2 is actually wrong (in Singer vs Kamm on Distance; see Nagel & Waldmann (2013)).
 But for the sake of illustration, I want to pretend that premise 2 is true.
 (I just want to illustrate the form of a debunking argument without introducing a new example.)

-In general, a debunking argument aims to undermine one or more moral intuitions by identifying a factor that influences those moral intutions but is not morally relevant.
+In general, a debunking argument aims to undermine one or more moral intuitions by identifying a factor that influences those moral intuitions but is not morally relevant.

 Note that this debunking argument depends a premise about which factors are morally relevant (namely premise 3).
 This is a feature of many debunking arguments: